OpenDSA/OpenDSA/RST/en/CourseSpecific/CS5040Sp2020Intro.rst

      program" courses (CS 1114, CS 2114) and "content" courses.
    * To do well, you must be able to handle both
-      * Programming (we focus on projects with dynamic memory allocation and file processing, and they have signficant design challenges)
+      * Programming (we focus on projects with dynamic memory allocation and file processing, and they have significant design challenges)
       * Content, theory and analysis

    * The projects test programming proficiencies